JoinCalifornia: Election History for the State of California

 1943-1946: Speaker, California State Assembly

-• LEGAL TROUBLES: Lyon was convicted in October 1954 of selling of state liquor licenses (with G. Delbert Morris) and spent two years in prison.
+• LEGAL TROUBLES: Lyon was convicted in October 1954 of selling state liquor licenses (with G. Delbert Morris) and spent two years in prison.
 Lyon refused to resign from the Assembly and collected $1,500 in salary for the three months between his conviction and the end of his final term.

 • PARDON ME: Lyon was paroled in November 1956 and pardoned by Governor Goodwin Knight in 1958.